 Our 30’x 60’ hoop house, located behind the Fitness and Wellness Center, provides ample space for diverse projects.
-A hoop house differs from the existing two gardens on campus because it can be used for all-season produce production.
+A hoop house differs from the Jolly Garden because it can be used for all-season produce production.
 It provides the insulation and protection from harsh weather changes that would allow students to plant crops during fall quarter to harvest throughout winter quarter, significantly increasing students’ ability to produce food with efficiency and comprehension.

 The Hoop House area is located in the field behind the Fitness and Wellness Center.
 Google Maps Location